deepaksood619/deepaksood619.github.io/docs/management/people-management/people-team-management.md

 - As long as the task involved only mechanical skill, bonuses worked as they would be expected: the higher the pay, the better the performance.
 - But once the task called for "even rudimentary cognitive skill," a larger reward "led to poorer performance."
 - Higher incentives led to worse performances
-- Financial incentives, can resullt in a negative impact on overall performance
+- Financial incentives, can result in a negative impact on overall performance
 - New approach - intrinsic motivation
 	- Autonomy
 		- Traditional management is great if you want compliance, but if you want engagement self-direction works better
 		- 20 percent time
 	- Mastery
 	- Purpose

 ## Psychological Safety